coffiarts/FoundryVTT-crunch-my-party/README.md

 ## What it does ...
 Are you a game master who frequently needs to control a hole bunch of scene actors at once?
-- Maybe you like remote controlling your players' tokens while they're travelling through a dungeon in between encounters?
+- Maybe you like remote controlling your players' tokens while they're traveling through a dungeon in between encounters?
 - Or you need to handle larger groups of foes?

 Then you might know the tediousness of having to micromanage all those tokens... aaaargh!
 It simply ends up in stressful slapstick, breaking your game flow.